 What we’ve been telling you all along: Say “thank you” to your donors.
 Do it in person.
 Do it with a phone call or a note.
 And where appropriate, do it publicly — on a social media page, in your newsletter, in a special announcement — so that you can inspire others to step up to the plate.

 Be prompt, be personal, and put some thought into it, too, so that it does not come off as disingenuous.
 Case in point: The canned “thank-you” emails most political organizations send out.
-They’re often forced, overly flowery, and way out of proportion to the gift.
+These emails are often forced, overly flowery, and way out of proportion to the gift.
 A $5 donation, for instance, does not deserve multiple, gushing thank-you emails and texts — and savvy donors know this.

 The ‘Thank-You’ Ask

-We’ve all been taught never to combine “thank you” with an ask.
+We are all taught never to combine “thank you” with an ask.
 Most of the time, that’s good advice — see the comment above, about being disingenuous.
 The last thing you want is for a donor to feel manipulated, or to endanger your relationship with supporters.

 But there are times when “thank you” and “would you consider making another gift?” go hand-in-hand.
 Fundraisers who study retention rates say that thank-you asks — specifically, an ask to become a regular, repeat donor — actually build loyalty, not detract from it.